bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/fpo.png" caption="The Material Design team publishes a handy change log within their style guide so users can easily learn about the latest changes and improvements to the system." %}

 **Design system changes, updates, and requests should be communicated wherever your team hangs out**.
 That may include Slack, BaseCamp, Github, wikis, Yammer, email lists, company blogs, intranets, and any other internal tools your team uses to communicate and collaborate.
-And it doesn't need to require a huge manual effort to keep your team and users updated.
-Thanks to the synergistic nature of our tools, teams can automatically be alerted to changes via software, as the team from Shyp explains:
+If that sounds like a lot of work to you, fear not!
+Keeping your team and users updated doesn't have to require a huge manual effort.
+Thanks to the connected nature of our tools, teams can automatically get alerted to changes via software, as the team from Shyp explains:

 > Whenever someone makes a pull request, it sends a notification to our #Design slack channel, announcing to the team that there is a proposal change and feedback is required <cite><a href="https://medium.com/shyp-design/managing-style-guides-at-shyp-c217116c8126">Micah Sivitz, Shyp</a>

 Baking this communication into the team's everyday workflow keeps makers, users, and stakeholders engaged in the endeavor, and helps reassure users that the pattern library is being actively maintained and improved upon.

 #### Training and support
 You wouldn't hand someone a hammer, saw, and screwdriver then say, "Alright, you've got what you need; now go and build me a beautiful new house."
-Knowing how to properly use tools is even more important than the tools' availability.
-Documentation in the form of a style guide is helpful, sure, but by itself is not enough.
-It's essential to provide adequate training and offer ongoing support for your design system's users to ensure the
+Knowing how to properly use a tool is even more important than that tool's availability.
+Documentation in the form of a style guide is no doubt helpful, but by itself it's not enough.
+It's essential to provide adequate training and offer ongoing support for your design system's users to ensure they successfully get up and running with the toolkit and continue to create great work with it.

-Users should know where to go to learn about the users on
+Training users on how to work with the design system can take many forms, including:

-- Webinars -
+- Training sessions -
+- **Webinars** - if in-person training isn't feasible, webinars that users can tune into
 - Pair sessions -
-- Training sessions -
+- Tutorials -
-- Interviews -
+- **Onboarding** - A great way of

-- Requests for feedback - "We're considering deprecating our carousel pattern and would like to hear what you think."
-- Surveys - "On a scale from 1-5, how useful is the pattern documentation?"
-- Regular State of the Union meetings anyone can join.
-Record these sessions and post them somewhere.
+And users need to know there's a support system there to answer any questions, listen to their needs, address bugs,.

-- **Issues** - JIRA and Github Issues are great tools to
+- **Issue trackers** - Tools like JIRA and Github Issues are great  for users and makers to .
+Make it obvious
 - **Regular office hours** -
 - **Forums** -

+Lastly, it's important for users' needs and concerns are being met.
+Feature requests.

+- **Interviews** - Talking to users about their design system experience in
+- **Requests for feedback** - "We're considering deprecating our carousel pattern and would like to hear what you think."
+- **Surveys** - "On a scale from 1-5, how useful is the pattern documentation?"
+- **Regular state of the union meetings** anyone can join.
+Record these sessions and post them somewhere.

 ### Make it public.